chandanpradhan-PhD/chandanpradhan-PhD.github.io/_pages/about.md

   - /about.html
 ---

-Assistant Professor,
+Assistant Professor <br/>
 Department of Water Resources and Ocean Engineering <br/>
-National Institute of Technology, Surathkal
+National Institute of Technology, Surathkal <br/>

 M. Tech and PhD <br/>
 Department of Civil Engineering <br/>